noirscape/SwitchGuideOLD/keydump.md

 In this step we will dump your keys.
 You need these keys to decrypt NCAs and your NAND.
 Being able to decrypt your NAND is essential in case you ever need to downgrade your Nintendo Switch to a lower version.

+## What you will need

+- The latest version of [Lockpick](https://github.com/shchmue/Lockpick/releases).

 ## Dumping your TSEC and fuses

 1. Power off your Switch.